adligo/tests4j_4mockito.adligo.org/README.txt

 to auto organize my imports.
 So it makes sense to have them all in parent classes already imported to save time.

+Also note that this project was designed for use with tests4j (MockitoSourceFileTrial, MockitoApiTrial, MockitoUseCaseTrial), however the method recording aspect of it can be used with junit tests as well (ArgMap,MethodRecorder, ObjParams).
+I will probably try to get these classes added to the Mockito (mockito.org project) at some point.